jaredcosulich/CPSD/docs/teaching.md

   <div id="map" class="graph-right"></div>

   <p>
-  	Teaching, in all it's forms (e.g. classroom teachers, specialists, coaches, etc)
+  	Teaching, in all it's forms (e.g. classroom teachers, specialists, coaches, benefits, etc)
 		account for the majority of the budget.
 It seems there are a lot of ways one could examine teaching in Cambridge from a budget perspective.
   </p>